Healthy Homes Assessment Pakowhai

 Insulation Pakowhai

-Ceiling and underfloor insulation is a requirement for all rent homes from 1 July 2019.
-Property managers and landlords should ensure that the insulation meets this new standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement on all rental houses since 1 July 2019.
+All landlords and property managers should ensure the insulation meets standards that are in line with the latest quality.
+In some instances, old ceiling insulation as well as insulation within the sub floor space may need to be replaced or replaced.

-A well-insulated property can reduce condensation and lessen the likelihood of mould and damp, and will also make much easier for the home to retain warmth.
+A well-insulated property can help control condensation and reduce the chances of mould and dampness, as well as making much easier to the home to hold the heat.

-The "R" stands for thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3